Protecting your home’s value is a big deal. Take note of these common homeowner mistakes so you don’t have to learn about them the hard way!

 4. Bad landscaping/Yard maintenance

 When updating your landscaping, make sure to plan for the future.
 For example, if you’re going to plant more trees in your yard, think about how they will look in 20 years.
 Planting trees or shrubs too close to the driveway can cause major problems with overgrown roots.

 It’s best to choose plants that are native to your local environment.
 Getting new plantings to establish their roots in your yard isn’t easy.
 Most plants need about a year to get established before they can really start to bloom.

 A poorly-maintained yard kills your curb appeal.
 Think about what landscaping additions will be easier to maintain in the long run.
 If you live in a dry location where it’s difficult to grow grass, consider some hardscaping updates like paver patios or walkways.
 These investments can transform your outdoor space, adding tremendous value to your home.

 Who doesn’t LOVE shiny hardwood floors?!
 Having hardwood floors is great for your home’s value, but they need to be properly maintained.
 Using abrasive cleaning solutions on your floors can actually wear down the wood over time.
-Also, wood floors need to be rebuffed every couple years.
+Also, wood floors need to be rebuffed every couple of years.

-6. Trendy Renovations
+6. Trendy renovations